sage-code/maj/alphabet.md

 **Modified: K**

-Letter "k" is used to avoid digraph: "ts".
-This sound similar to "g" (plosive-valear) but  is not trilled.
+Letter "k" is similar to "g" (plosive-valear) but  is not trilled.
 It may be pronounced like "c" in "culture" or "k" in "karate".
-Notice "k" is a very frequent letter in Maj.
+Notice "k" is a very frequent letter in Maj and is used to replace "c" in most words.

-Some Maj words starting with "k":
+Maj words can starting with "k":

-* ka = "not?"
+* ka = "not"
-* ke = "what?"
+* ke = "what"
-* ky = "who?"

 Special uses of "K" in science: